 If you have a Motability agreement for a car, scooter or electric wheelchair before entering hospital, contact the Motability Scheme.
 They'll discuss appropriate arrangements with you about your lease, depending on your individual circumstances.
 Call the Motability helpline on 0300 456 4566.

 If you receive Carer's Allowance (CA) for caring for someone else and you go into hospital, it will stop after 12 weeks.
 You must tell the Carer’s Allowance Unit – you can call them on 0800 731 0297.
-It may stop sooner if you've been in hospital or had a break in care in the previous six months.
+It may stop sooner if you've been in hospital or had a break in care in the past six months.

 If someone receives CA for looking after you, it will stop after you've been in hospital for 28 days (when your disability benefit stops).
 They will have to make another claim for Carer's Allowance once you are out of hospital, which can be backdated for up to three months.

-Council Tax Support
+Council Tax/Local Government Support

 There are special rules for people who are terminally ill.